corani/kitten-tts-go-demo/README.md

 # Go demo (KittenTTS)

+> [!warning]
+> This is a vibe-coded demo for experimentation and learning.
+Do not use it in production.

 This demo runs the KittenTTS ONNX model from Go using ONNX Runtime and the Goruut phonemizer.